Basic example#

 shop = ShopSession()

+You may create multiple SHOP sessions simultaneously if needed.
 We can also check the current versions of SHOP and its solvers.

 # Writing out the current version of SHOP and its solvers